emmajanedrews/base-template/_posts/2017-11-10-make-full-commission-and-a-5-equity-stake-with-our-new-program.md

 Jim was working with a client on the purchase of a condo, and she mentioned to him that she had a property that needed quite a bit of repair.
 She was looking for a quick, easy sell and didn’t like the idea of putting it on the market, so Jim set up an appointment between us and his client and we were able to come up with an agreeable sale price.

-**It was a win-win for all parties involved.&nbsp;**If you want to be the next agent to take advantage of this new program we’re offering or you have any questions about how it works, don’t hesitate to reach out to us.
+**It was a win-win for all parties involved.**If you want to be the next agent to take advantage of this new program we’re offering or you have any questions about how it works, don’t hesitate to reach out to us.
 We’d love to speak with you.